DFE-Digital/ddt-job-descriptions/app/views/jd/senior-data-architect.md

 - Experience working and coaching in technical teams and delivering user-centred services in an agile environment.
 - Experience of practices such as data model design.
-- Experience working on data orchestation and able to select an appropriate data modelling patterns.Add commentMore actions
+- Experience working on data orchestation and able to select an appropriate data modelling patterns.
 - Experience of creating data flow diagrams using clear notation.
 - Knowledge of a wide variety of database technologies, including SQL and NO-SQL platforms.